 Don’t get discouraged if you lose focus from time to time.
 Any change you make with your One Word in mind is significant.

 What do you think?
-Do you thinking picking a word for the year might help motivate you?
+Do you think picking a word for the year might help motivate you?
 Do you have a word that you want to strive for this year?
 Please share your thoughts in the comments below.
 Maybe you will inspire someone else.